yalisa/yalisa/README.md

 # Hi there, I'm Elisabeth 👋

 - 💻 Research scientist with a background in statistics, cognitive studies and sport physiology.
 - 📊 Author of scientific papers as an analyst and research designer.
-- 🎓  I work in the information and analytics laboratory at a research institute.
+- 🎓 I work at a research institute.
 - 🧠 Currently looking for a job as a Data Scientist / ML Engineer.
-- 💥  Busy making the transition into industry by upskilling (Tableau/Power BI).
+- 📊 I do statistics as a freelancer

 # 🧰 Tools I use: